bazelbuild/rules_apple/doc/common_info.md

 By default, the rules will do what Xcode would otherwise do and *will* sign the main bundle (with an adhoc signature) when targeting the Simulator.
-However, this `--define` can be used to opt out of this if you are more concerned with build speed vs. potential correctness.
+However, this feature can be used to opt out of this if you are more concerned with build speed vs. potential correctness.

 Remember, at any time, Apple could do a macOS point release and/or an Xcode